ashlopez/calc/00-week/installfest.md

 #WDI Installfest (Mac)

-**Note for Ubuntu**
-> Read the excellent install guide for Ubuntu over at https://gorails.com/setup/ubuntu/14.10

-**Version note:** Ruby 2.1.3 and Rails 4.1.7 are the standard for our class.
-If you already have another version installed, we'll either be advancing or rolling you back for consistency.

----

 Please check your OS X version before beginning.
 (Click the Apple menu and choose *About this Mac*.)
 This set of steps should work for Mavericks or Yosemite; if you're on another version, let an instructor know.